The World Cup Edition · Updated July 16, 2026 · 3 days to the final

 Common questions answered

-Where can I watch the World Cup for free in North York?
+Where can I watch the World Cup knockout rounds for free in North York?

 Does the FIFA Fan Festival downtown have tickets left?

-How do I watch the World Cup at home in Toronto?
+How do I watch the rest of the tournament at home?

 If this was useful